anhnguyendepocen/ben-lambert-econometrics/README.md

-# ben-lambert-econometrics
+# Ben Lambert's YouTube Econometrics course.
-Problem sets for Ben Lambert's YT econometrics course.
+Attempts at working through the dataset using python :snake:.